smcconaha/mind-reader/pseudo.md

     THEN currentPage is reset to 0
 END IF

+FUNCTION
+    IF html element does not contain content
+    THEN set to hidden
+ENDFUNCTION

 IF page 0
     then header and goBtn are visible
 ELSE IF page 1